Reading books is my ultimate escape – call me a certified bookworm.

 After a lifetime of feeling disconnected from personal development experts due to her skin colour, Trey Anthony says she penned the book she always wished she had.
 In this guide, Trey Anthony candidly shares her journey from burnout to self-love, offering invaluable lessons and tools for healing.

-From setting healthy boundaries to telling true friends, Trey empowers readers to reclaim their worth and embrace their authenticity.
+From setting healthy boundaries to telling true friends, Black Girl in Love (with Herself) encourages readers to reclaim their worth and embrace their authenticity.

 I’m Still Here: Black Dignity in a World Made for Whiteness, Austin Channing Brown